Bilalh/old-website-bilalh.github.com/images/projects/MPlayer-OSX-Extended/Readme.md

 Next Episode
 ------------
 Added a menu item (Play Next Episode) that plays the next episode based on the currently playing file.
 This is bound to  ⌘E

 Help
 ----
-I am wrote most of the help.
+I am (re)wrote most of the help.
 See [Help](/docs/MPlayer-OSX-Extended "MPlayer-OSX-Extended help" ) to view it

 Icons
 -----
-I made the all the filetype icons for the project (34 in total), below are a sample the rest can seen [here](https://github.com/Bilalh/MPlayer-OSX-Extended/tree/build/extras/File%20Type%20Icons "Complete set of icons").
+I made all the filetype icons for the project (34 in total), below are a sample the rest can seen [here](https://github.com/Bilalh/MPlayer-OSX-Extended/tree/build/extras/File%20Type%20Icons "Complete set of icons").

 ### Video Icons ###
 ![Video Icons](/images/projects/MPlayer-OSX-Extended/Video.png)